sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `429 Too Many Requests` to indicate that the user has sent too many requests in a given amount of time.
+### Always use `429 Too Many Requests` to indicate that the user has sent too many requests in a given amount of time

 // TODO: add description